 |---|---|---|

-| OrangeAnchor | OC Superior · Limited Civil · UD calendar | Firm’s home jurisdiction (Tustin office); Gasio matter venue (Dept. C61).
+| OrangeAnchor county | Superior Court of California, Orange County · Limited Civil · UD calendar | Firm’s home jurisdiction (Tustin office); Gasio matter venue (Dept. C61).
 Self-stated primary service area.
 Anchor county for first-pass audit. |

-| Los Angeles | LA Superior · Limited Civil · UD calendar · multiple courthouses | Self-stated firm service area.
+| Los Angeles | Superior Court of California, County of Los Angeles · Limited Civil · UD calendar · multiple courthouses | Self-stated firm service area.
 Highest UD-filing volume in the state.
 Largest downstream-user population by population density. |

-| San Bernardino | SB Superior · Limited Civil · UD calendar | Self-stated firm service area in the 2012 Daily Journal profile.
+| San Bernardino | Superior Court of California, County of San Bernardino · Limited Civil · UD calendar | Self-stated firm service area in the 2012 Daily Journal profile.
 Inland Empire UD volume. |

-| Riverside | Riverside Superior · Limited Civil · UD calendar | Self-stated firm service area in the 2012 Daily Journal profile.
+| Riverside | Superior Court of California, County of Riverside · Limited Civil · UD calendar | Self-stated firm service area in the 2012 Daily Journal profile.
 Inland Empire UD volume. |

-| San Diego | SD Superior · Limited Civil · UD calendar | Natural southward extension.
+| San Diego | Superior Court of California, County of San Diego · Limited Civil · UD calendar | Natural southward extension.
 High apartment-rental population.
 Apartment Journal trade-press distribution radius. |

-| Ventura | Ventura Superior · Limited Civil · UD calendar | Northern adjacency to Los Angeles.
+| Ventura | Superior Court of California, County of Ventura · Limited Civil · UD calendar | Northern adjacency to Los Angeles.
 Property-manager network overlap. |

-| Imperial | Imperial Superior · Limited Civil · UD calendar | Southern adjacency to San Diego.
+| Imperial | Superior Court of California, County of Imperial · Limited Civil · UD calendar | Southern adjacency to San Diego.
 Completes the Southern California civil-court audit corridor. |

-Audit period: five rolling fiscal years preceding audit commencement.
+Audit period: five rolling fiscal years preceding the audit commencement date.
 Five years approximates the practical statute-of-limitations horizon for Civil Code § 1950.5 actions, the federal civil RICO predicate horizon under 18 U.S.C. § 1961 et seq., and the typical document-retention window of California limited civil case files.
 No finding has been made as to the applicability of any specific statute; the five-year window is identified as an audit-design parameter, not a legal conclusion.

 The propagation question is empirically tractable.
-Below are five concrete audit steps that any qualified investigative body — the California Attorney General, a county district attorney, the California State Bar Office of the Chief Trial Counsel, the California Department of Real Estate, a federal grand jury, or qualified plaintiffs’ counsel — can execute.
+Below are five concrete audit steps that any qualified investigative body — the California Attorney General’s Office, a county district attorney, the California State Bar Office of the Chief Trial Counsel, the California Department of Real Estate, a federal grand jury, or qualified plaintiffs’ counsel — can execute.
 The steps are listed in order of investigative friction; each can be conducted independently of the others.

 The Move-Out Clearance Report .docx file is hosted at a public URL on the firm’s domain.
-Standard web-server logs (Apache, Nginx, or hosting-provider equivalent) record every HTTPS GET request against the file with timestamp, requester IP, and user-agent string.
+Standard web-server logs (Apache, Nginx, or hosting-provider equivalent) record every HTTPS GET request against the file with timestamp, requester IP address, and user-agent string.
 A subpoena to the firm’s hosting provider returns a quantitative answer to the propagation-volume question.
 The firm’s routine document-retention period for server logs is the practical limit; subpoena early.

 Subpoena response IPs from Step 1 can be geolocated to county-level granularity.
-Cross-reference IP geolocation against limited civil filings in the seven counties identified at Section III, focusing on security-deposit recovery actions filed by tenants and unlawful-detainer judgments where security-deposit deductions are itemized.
+Cross-reference IP geolocation against limited civil filings in the seven counties identified at Section C, focusing on security-deposit recovery actions filed by tenants and unlawful-detainer judgments where security-deposit deductions are itemized.
 The cross-reference produces a heat map of geographic propagation against documented downstream litigation.

 California limited civil case files are public records.
 A targeted survey of security-deposit recovery actions in the seven audit counties for the five-year window can identify pleadings in which a tenant alleged an unauthorized Attorney Fees deduction from the security deposit.
 Patterns of the same deduction line, the same dollar-amount ranges, and the same template-recognizable field architecture establish downstream propagation evidence independent of any direct firm engagement.